 - You are receiving unwanted sexts or images

 If you feel social media is having a negative impact or affecting your life, or you are experiencing feelings of depression or anxiety, it’s a good idea to talk to someone about what’s going on.
 Go to a friend, a parent, a family member, or someone in your school or college and let them know what’s happening and how it makes you feel.
 A doctor may be able to help you if you are struggling with sleep.

 Seeing a counsellor can give you a space to talk about what’s going on and help you to manage the situation, whether you are experiencing depression or anxiety, cyberbullying, struggling with your body image, or you’re just having a hard time.

 Always remember what you put on social media stays on social media and if you wouldn’t say it to a person in real life then it’s probably not a good idea to say it online either.

 Having a tough time and need to talk?
-Text SPUNOUT to 50808 to chat anonymously with a trained volunteer.
+Free-text SPUNOUT to 50808 to chat anonymously with a trained volunteer.